apache/accumulo-website/_docs-2/administration/compaction.md

 In Accumulo each tablet has a list of files associated with it.
 As data is written to Accumulo it is buffered in memory.
-The data buffered in memory is eventually written to files in DFS on a per tablet basis.
+The data buffered in memory is eventually written to files in DFS on a per-tablet basis.
 Files can also be added to tablets directly by bulk import.
 In the background tablet servers run major compactions to merge multiple files into one.
 The tablet server has to decide which tablets to compact and which files within a tablet to compact.